Is Noam Chomsky Wrong About Propaganda?

 Or, in other words, he’s saying media always reflects the interests of its owners.
 Whether the owners are Stalinist bureaucrats or corporate shareholders is besides the point.
 By owning the platform, they get control over the editorial direction and that allows them to frame political discourse in a myriad of ways.

 … the “societal purpose” of the media is to inculcate and defend the economic, social, and political agenda of privileged groups that dominate the domestic society and the state.
-The media serve this purpose in many ways: through selection of topics, distribution of concerns, framing of issues, filtering of information, emphasis and tone, and by keeping debate within the bounds of acceptable premises.
-(Herman and Chomsky 1988, 298)
+The media serve this purpose in many ways: through selection of topics, distribution of concerns, framing of issues, filtering of information, emphasis and tone, and by keeping debate within the bounds of acceptable premises.3

 Because of how highly verticalized mass media is, smaller outlets routinely get outcompeted, displaced, and eliminated from the “marketplace of ideas”.
 The marketplace here is not metaphorical, but literal as the economics of mass reach take precedence over quality of ideas in determining who does or doesn’t survive.
-Just as capital has a tendency to concentrate over time, so the media landscape (which is a business in the end) gradually finds itself in the hands of a select few (Herman and Chomsky, 4).
+Just as capital has a tendency to concentrate over time, so the media landscape (which is a business in the end) gradually finds itself in the hands of a select few4.

 Corporate mergers, government relationships (which incur lobbying expenses), advertising models (which prefer high-income audiences), and the outsourcing of fact-finding to “official sources” (cheaper than investigative reporting) all work together to create an environment in which the media landscape is disproportionately dominated by the interests of the wealthy and for-profit enterprises.
 This isn’t a conspiracy, but systemic; the effects are subtle enough that the propagandists are able to convince themselves they actually are being objective.

 The elite domination of the media and marginalization of dissidents that results from the operation of these filters occurs so naturally that media news people, frequently operating with complete integrity and goodwill, are able to convince themselves that they choose and interpret the news “objectively” and on the basis of professional news values.
-Within the limits of the filter constraints they often are objective; the constraints are so powerful, and are built into the system in such a fundamental way, that alternative bases of news choices are hardly imaginable.
-(Herman and Chomsky 1988, 2)
+Within the limits of the filter constraints they often are objective; the constraints are so powerful, and are built into the system in such a fundamental way, that alternative bases of news choices are hardly imaginable.5

 The working class has neither the wealth to fund their own operations, the disposable income to be worthy consumers, or the elite status to schmooze with politicians.
 High-quality, investigative reporting is expensive to produce and incurs the risk of legal and political liability.
 While speech may be legally “free” in America under the First Amendment, not all voices are equal: those with the most money can afford the largest megaphones.

-Chomsky takes it a step further to argue that this class interest will always result in a specific ideological bias: anticommunism (Herman and Chomsky 1988, 29).
+Chomsky takes it a step further to argue that this class interest will always result in a specific ideological bias: anticommunism 6.

 “Flak” refers to negative responses to a media statement or program.
 It may take the form of letters, telegrams, phone calls, petitions, lawsuits, speeches and bills before Congress, and other modes of complaint, threat, and punitive action.
-It may be organized centrally or locally, or it may consist of the entirely independent actions of individuals… During the McCarthy years, many advertisers and radio and television stations were effectively coerced into quiescence and blacklisting of employees by the threats of determined Red hunters to boycott products.
-(Herman and Chomsky 1988, 26)
+It may be organized centrally or locally, or it may consist of the entirely independent actions of individuals… During the McCarthy years, many advertisers and radio and television stations were effectively coerced into quiescence and blacklisting of employees by the threats of determined Red hunters to boycott products.7

 Because of “flak”, he expects right-wing audiences (who are supposed to be aligned with the interests of the wealthy) to have the main sway in dictating what positions outlets are allowed to take.
-Whatever liberal voices in media that exist are constantly on the defensive, having to routinely distance themselves from and condemn communism in order to survive McCarthyist witch-hunts (Herman and Chomsky 1988, 29).
+Whatever liberal voices in media that exist are constantly on the defensive, having to routinely distance themselves from and condemn communism in order to survive McCarthyist witch-hunts8.

 That’s Chomsky’s propaganda model in summary, and – as you can tell – it makes a lot of very bold claims.
 But, to his credit, he does back it up with the proper reciepts:

-- It is empirically true that (at the time), over half of the country’s newspapers were owned by only a handful of companies (Herman and Chomsky 1988, 4).
+- It is empirically true that (at the time), over half of the country’s newspapers were owned by only a handful of companies9.

-- It is true that the Pentagon poured an unparalleled amount of money per year on its own PR, creating a flood of newspapers, radio broadcasts, and press conferences that drove the public discourse (Chomsky and Herman 1988, 19-20).
+- It is true that the Pentagon poured an unparalleled amount of money per year on its own PR, creating a flood of newspapers, radio broadcasts, and press conferences that drove the public discourse10.

-- The press’ reaction to Watergate versus the FBI’s illegal activities against socialist parties did highlight a double-standard as to what is or isn’t considered a “real scandal” (Herman and Chomsky 1988, 299).
+- The press’ reaction to Watergate versus the FBI’s illegal activities against socialist parties did highlight a double-standard as to what is or isn’t considered a “real scandal”11.

 And even today, there are many incidents people will point to as vindication of Chomsky’s theory: